hooto/htracker/README.md

 ## Features

 * Compatible with Linux systems
-* No need to modify the analyzed application code
+* Probe point based on process, no need to modify the analyzed application's code
-* Continuous tracking and saving, history traceable
+* Continuous tracking and state saving
+* Historical rollup of all data (default setup in 30 days)
-* Resource Usage capture and charts (CPU, Memory, IO, ...)
+* Resource Usage capture and charts (CPU, Memory, Network, IO, ...)
-* Dynamic Trace capture and graphs (On-CPU, ...)
+* Dynamic Trace capture and graphs (On-CPU, Off-CPU, Memory, ...)

 # Install